 Should I visit my son or daughter in their host country?

 Visiting your son/daughter abroad can be a very rewarding experience for you and your student.
 It is best to plan to visit after the program has ended rather than during classes, so that your child will have more time to show you around.
 Make sure to get a passport for your travels and remember that it may take 8-10 weeks for processing.
 Even if you do not plan to visit your son/daughter abroad, it is a good idea to get a passport so that you can get to your son/daughter in the event of an emergency.

 Will my son or daughter receive academic credit for the courses taken abroad?

 Study abroad students are required to complete the Study Abroad Approval Form prior to applying directly to a study abroad program.
-(NOTE: Encuentro Domincano and Faculty-Led Program participants are not required to complete this form).
+(NOTE: Encuentro Dominicano and Faculty-Led Program participants are not required to complete this form).
 In order to complete the approval form, the student must meet with a variety of campus departments to discuss their course selections and the possible equivalencies at Creighton University.
 Course equivalencies and credit transfer will be determined upon receipt of an official transcript from the host institution.
-Upon completion of a study abroad program, academic transcripts should be sent to the Office of International Programs, Creighton University.
+Upon completion of a study abroad program, academic transcripts should be sent to the Global Engagement Office (GEO) at Creighton University.